 4. Washington Monument

-Washington Monument is undoubtedly a must-see place in 24 hours in Washington, D.C. as a first-time solo visitor.
-The tallest structure in the city after radio tower can be seen from far.
-The raising to the sky obelisk is 555 feet tall and was built in 1884 to commemorate George Washington.
+The Washington Monument is, undoubtedly, a must-see place in 24 hours in Washington, D.C., as a first-time solo visitor.
+The tallest structure in the city after radio tower can be seen from afar.
+The raising to the sky obelisk is 555 feet tall.
+It was built in 1884 to commemorate George Washington.
 Once a world’s tallest structure, the Washington Monument is still recognized as the tallest stone column on Earth.
 Nothing less than that to embody appreciation, respect, and gratitude toward the nation’s most significant Founding Father.

 5. White House

-Just like the Washington Monument, the White House is an absolute must on your 24 hour-excursion to Washington, D.C.
+Just like the Washington Monument, the White House is an absolute must in your 24 hours in Washington, D.C., itinerary.
 One of the most important symbols of the free world, the White House has been an official residence and workplace of the US President since 1800.

 Located across the street from Lafayette Square, the main building of the country cannot be approached or entered without prebooked White House tour.
-Usually you reserve your spot on a tour by contacting your senator with such a request months and months in advance.
-Nevertheless, with a tour or without a tour, the White House should be your top priority during 24 hours in Washington, D.C. as a first-time solo visitor.
+Usually you reserve your spot by contacting your senator with such a request months and months in advance.
+Nevertheless, with a tour or without it, the White House should be your top priority during 24 hours in Washington, D.C., as a first-time solo visitor.

 6. United States Capitol

-The United States Capitol is arguably the most splendid building in the city.
-Or at least this is what I felt standing in front of this spectacular structure.
+The United States Capitol is arguably the most splendid building in Washington, D.C.
+At least, this is what I felt, standing in front of this spectacular structure.
 I remember saying to myself that it surely looked more impressive than the White House.

 The Capitol Building is also one of the most significant places in the country.
 Next to the White House with its executive branch, the Capital is home of the United States Congress – the legislative branch of the government.
-Unfortunately, during one-day trip to D.C., the chances are, you will not be able to see debates between two parties of the Congress.
+Unfortunately, during the one-day trip to D.C., most likely you will not be able to see debates between two parties of the Congress.
 But you can still visit north and south wings, along with central rotunda of the buildings.
 Make sure to reserve your spot in advance, although it is not required.